Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: Various interaction terms

 \subsection{Massive spin-2 field}

 Let us now consider the Fierz-Pauli massive spin-2 field.
 The Lagrangian is given in Eq.~\ref{ml1} from where the action can be easily written.
 We have up to ${\cal O}(\kappa^2)$,

 and,

 Note that the terms containing derivatives of the graviton field will carry its momentum explicitly.
-Such terms will always make a subleading or even no contribution to the gravitational potential.
+Such terms will always make a subleading (comapared to $r^{-3}$) or even no contribution to the long range gravitational potential.